 Fluorescence Spectroscopy Equipment.

-The NBL maintains an extensive suite of standard and advanced spectroscopic systems in order to undertake our wide and varied research objectives.
+The NBL has an extensive suite of standard and advanced spectroscopic systems in order to sustain our wide and varied research objectives.

-We have a mixture of standard steady-state spectrometers for routine analysis and also a number of fluorescence lifetime based systems for time-resolved studies.
+We have a mixture of standard steady-state spectrometers for routine analysis, several modified for polarized EEM measurements, and multiple fluorescence lifetime based systems for time-resolved studies.

 We also have the capability to build our own systems as the need arises.